elh-geophys/MOredox23/README.md

 someone with sufficient MATLAB experience (or general coding experience) should be able to navigate the code.
 However, I cannot obviously guarantee that.
 Any questions regarding the code should be directed to me (E. Larsen).

+"We stand on the shoulders of giants."
+Special thanks to Jie Deng and Marc Hirschmann, whose work before me was instrumental to this project.